How to Start a Corporation in Mississippi

 Step 2: Choose a Mississippi Registered Agent

-You must appoint a Mississippi registered agent when you register your corporation with the Secretary of State.
+You must appoint a Mississippi registered agent, also known as a resident agent, when registering your corporation with the Secretary of State.

 - is 18 years or older